BrunoKrugel/dotfiles/.github/readme.md

 2. Download and install [CTAGS](https://github.com/universal-ctags/ctags)
 3. I am using `Hack Nerd Font`
 4. My terminal is `WezTerm`
+5. My neovim version is `nightly`
-5. I am using a M1, so some things may not work out of the box for you
+6. I am using a M1, so some things may not work out of the box for you

 ## Help